 Today in Dead People’s Court.

-The People’s Court was a daytime TV show that featured grumpy retired jurist Judge Joseph Wapner deciding actual small-claims court cases and starting the courtroom reality show craze.
-It aired from 1981 until 1993.
+The People’s Court was a daytime TV show that originally featured grumpy retired Judge Joseph Wapner deciding actual small-claims court cases; it started the courtroom reality show craze and aired from 1981 until 1993.
 Later versions were hosted by former NYC Mayor Ed Koch (1997-1999), Jerry Sheindlin, husband of Judge Judy Sheindlin (1999-2001), and Marilyn Milian (2001-present).

 “Eighty-six” is slang meaning to get rid of something.
 It is believed to have originated in the 1930s as restaurant code for “we’re out of it” (though other theories abound).
 It later evolved to mean “don’t serve him,” thanks to the 1940s drinking binges of actor John Barrymore, before evolving again to mean “get rid of it.”
 Buckwheat is a character in the Our Gang (syndicated as The Little Rascals) series of shorts from 1934-1944, remembered for his wild hair, occasional bugged-out eyes, and odd speech inflections.
 (He didn’t say “otay,” though.
 That was Porky.)
 He was played by William Thomas (1931-1980).
 In the early 1980s, the character was revived in the public consciousness thanks to a series of sketches on Saturday Night Live with Eddie Murphy as Buckwheat.